-The city of Auburn, Washington is located 25 miles south of Seattle, just east of I-5 on Highway 18.
 Auburn is designated by the Veterans Day National Committee and the U.S. Department of Veterans Affairs as a Regional Site for the celebration of Veterans Day.
 Auburn is also a Vietnam War Commemorative Partner.

 Auburn has hosted the Veterans Parade since 1965.
-The Auburn parade takes place the Saturday before Veterans Day, November 11 and has grown into one of the largest parades of its kind in the United States of America.
+The Auburn parade takes place the Saturday before Veterans Day (November 11) and has grown into one of the largest parades of its kind in the United States of America.

 The Auburns Veterans Parade & Observance serve to honor to our country’s military personnel and veterans and their missions of defending freedom around the world.
 The parade features the congressionally-recognized Veteran Service Organizations and their auxiliaries, the military and reserve military, National Guard, and ROTC.